mgamba/ismeta/README.md

-ismeta
+ISMETA
 ======

-I'm So Meta, Even This Acronym
+I'm So Meta, Even This Acronym ...

+A repo for code sketches as I make my way through the works of Douglas Hofstadter